tin2tin/Pallaidium/README.md

 * Download the add-on: https://github.com/tin2tin/text_to_video/archive/refs/heads/main.zip

-* On Windows, right click on the Blender icon and "Run Blender as Administrator"(or you'll get write permission errors).
+* On Windows, right-click on the Blender icon and "Run Blender as Administrator"(or you'll get write permission errors).

 * Install the add-on as usual: Preferences > Add-ons > Install > select file > enable the add-on.